 It is well known that standard mechanisms such as DA do not produce student optimal stable matching when schools have non-strict priorities.
-Erdil and Ergin (2008) have proposed a way to attain constrained ex post efficiency subject to respecting school priorities, via performing so-called stable improvement cycles after an initial DA assignment.
-We thus simulate this algorithm, referred to as DASTB+SIC, to see how it compares with the CADA.
+Aytek Erdil and Haluk Ergin (2008) have proposed a way to attain constrained ex post efficiency subject to respecting school priorities, via performing so-called stable improvement cycles after an initial DA assignment.
+We thus simulate this algorithm, referred to as DASTB+SIC, to see how it compares with CADA.